Genivia/RE-flex/doc/index.md

 of the input automatically.

-Otherwise, if no file encoding is explicitly specified, the matcher expects UTF-8, ASCII, or plain binary.
-However, other file formats can be automatically decoded and translated to UTF-8 on the fly for matching.
+Otherwise, if no file encoding is explicitly specified, the matcher expects raw UTF-8, ASCII, or plain binary by default.
+File formats can be decoded and translated to UTF-8 on the fly for matching by means of specifying encodings.

 The current file encoding used by a matcher is obtained with the `reflex::Input::file_encoding()` method, which returns an